Matses-feline tribe

 Day 10

-Flight to the city of Iquitos.
-Our program ends at the airport or hotel of your choice.
+Flight to Iquitos.
+Our program concludes at the airport or hotel of your choice.

-If the option to return is not by plane and you wish to continue a more adventurous program, we suggest you reserve 4 more days.
-The 4 more days include boat navigation, exploring and observing animals and plants of different species.
+If returning by plane is not an option and you would like to continue a more adventurous program, we suggest booking an additional 4 days.
+The additional 4 days include boat navigation, exploring the area and observing different animal and plant species.

 Great experience with this isolated tribe.”